-The flavors of balsamic vinegar, brown sugar and Dijon mustard infuse the meat for a taste that is sweet and full of charbroiled flavor that is sealed in.
+Make a pork marinade with balsamic vinegar and brown sugar that infuses the meat for a taste that is sweet and full of sealed in charbroiled flavor.

 Trim the pork tenderloin of any fat and silver skin.

-Place the pork tenderloin in a zip gallon size bag.
-Mix the remaining ingredients in a small bowl then pour the marinade over the pork.
+Place pork tenderloin in a zip gallon size freezer bag.
+Mix the remaining marinade ingredients in a small bowl then pour the marinade over the pork.
 Refrigerate overnight or for at least eight hours.

 Bring the pork tenderloin to room temperature about a half an hour before grilling.
 Reserve the marinade.

-Bring the reserved marinade to a gentle boil over medium heat on the stove top and simmer for 5 minutes.
+Bring the reserved marinade to a gentle boil over medium heat in a small sauce pan and simmer on the stove top for 5 minutes.
 Drizzle the marinade over the sliced pork tenderloin and serve.

 Updated on June 18, 2022.